 About the Alexander Technique

-Discover what it is, how it works and how to benefit from it
+What it is, how it works and how you can benefit from it

-Ask most people this question and they might say something like “Isn’t it that posture thing?” but it isn't strictly speaking about ‘posture’ (which implies holding or ‘fixing’ oneself, static and unmoving).
+Most people think it's "that posture thing” but it isn't strictly speaking about ‘posture’ (which implies holding or ‘fixing’ oneself, static and unmoving).
 Neither is it a therapy, nor a series of exercises.

-It’s the name given to the discovery and work of F.M.
-Alexander (1869-1955).
-He called it “a technique for the development of the control of human reaction.”
-It's a fascinating mental skill-set you can learn, to help you move more easily and lightly, and get the best from yourself.
-We're made to move, not lock ourselves up in assorted positions, and Alexander put the highest value on flexibility and ease of movement.
+It’s the name given to the discovery work of F.M.
+Alexander (1869-1955), who called it “a technique for the development of the control of human reaction.”
+It's a fascinating mental skill-set you can learn, to help you move more easily and lightly and improve your life.
+We are made to move, rather than jam ourselves up in assorted positions and postures, and Alexander put the highest value on flexibility of mind and of movement.